How Much Money is Required to Start a Restaurant?

 In Canada, rent prices vary widely by city and neighborhood.
 High-traffic areas like Toronto and Vancouver may be costly but offer better visibility and foot traffic.
 Consider rent and other location-specific costs.

-• Buying a Property: Purchasing a property typically involves a significant upfront cost, including the purchase price, taxes, and maintenance fees.
+• Buying a Property: Purchasing a property typically involves a high upfront cost, including the purchase price, taxes, and maintenance fees.
 This option is suitable for those with significant capital, but it comes with long-term financial commitments.

 • Leasing or Renting: Renting or leasing offers a more affordable alternative with lower upfront costs.
-Rent typically ranges from $3,000 to $15,000 per month, depending on location.
+Rent typically ranges from $4,000 to $15,000 per month, depending on location.

 • Upfront costs: Some landlords may require deposits or first and last month's rent upfront.